-It is sometimes found in small doses in over-the-counter products that are used to treat a sore throat.
+It is sometimes found in small doses in over-the-counter products used to treat a sore throat.

-In Germany and Poland, it is sold as a vaginal douche agent with the Tantum Rosa brand.
-This product is also easily accessible around the world through the use of online stores like eBay.
+It is sold as a vaginal douche agent in Germany and Poland with the Tantum Rosa brand.
+This product is also easily accessible worldwide through the use of online stores like eBay.

 Alternatively, Benzydamine can be used as a powerful psychoactive hallucinogen for recreational purposes.
-In high doses, it acts as a unique and stimulating delirium of the central nervous system.
-Such use, particularly among adolescents, has been reported in Poland, Brazil and Romania.
+It acts as a unique and stimulating delirium of the central nervous system in high doses.
+Such use, particularly among adolescents, has been reported in Poland, Brazil, and Romania.

 This medication relieves pain and inflammation associated with sore throat or mouth sores caused by radiation therapy.

-Benzamine is well tolerated.
-Occasionally there may be sensations of numbness or stinging in the oral tissue, as well as itching, rash, swelling or redness of the skin, difficulty breathing and wheezing.
+Benjamin is well tolerated.
+Occasionally there may be sensations of numbness or stinging in the oral tissue, as well as itching, rash, swelling or redness of the skin, difficulty breathing, and wheezing.

-It can be used alone or as a complement to another therapy, which offers the possibility of a greater therapeutic effect with little risk of interaction.
+It can be used alone or as a complement to another therapy, which offers the possibility of a more significant therapeutic effect with little risk of interaction.

 Chemistry of Benzydamine

-Benzydamine, or 3- (1-benzylindazol-3-yl) oxy-N, N-dimethylpropan-1-amine, is a synthetic molecule of benzyl-indazole.
+Benzydamine, or 3- (1-benzylindazol-3-yl) oxy-N, N-dimethyl propane-1-amine, is a synthetic molecule of benzyl-indazole.
 It contains a ring of benzene and pyrazole fused to form a bicyclic indazole group.
 A benzyl substituent C6H5CH2- is attached to R1 of the indazole ring.